 In general, Form 3520 is due on the date that your income tax return is due, including extensions.
-In the case of a Form 3520 filed with respect to a U.S. decedent, Form 3520 is due on the date that the estate tax return is due (or would be due if the estate were required to file a return), including extensions.
-Send Form 3520 to the Internal Revenue Service Center, P.O.
-Box 409101, Ogden, UT 84409.
+In the case of a Form 3520 filed with respect to a U.S. decedent, Form 3520 is due on the date that Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, is due (including extensions), or would be due if the estate were required to file a return, even if the executor of the decedent's estate made the special election under section 301(c) of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 (2010 Tax Relief Act).